Random site percolation thresholds on square lattice for complex neighborhoods containing sites up to the sixth coordination zone: Results

-\Cref{fig:pc_vs_zeta} shows the dependence \eqref{eq:pc_vs_zeta} of the percolation threshold $p_c$ for complex neighborhoods on the square lattice on the index $\zeta$.
-The percolation thresholds for neighborhoods containing sites up to the fifth coordination zone are taken from References \onlinecite{Galam2005a,Majewski2007}, those for neighborhoods containing sites from the sixth coordination zone presented here in \Cref{tab:sq-pc} and those for compact neighborhoods containing sites from the seventh to the tenth coordination zones (i.e., \textsc{sq-1,2,$\cdots$,6,7}, \textsc{sq-1,2,$\cdots$,7,8}, \textsc{sq-1,2,$\cdots$,8,9} and \textsc{sq-1,2,$\cdots$,9,10}) are taken from References \onlinecite{PhysRevE.103.022126} and \onlinecite{Iribarne1999}.
+\Cref{fig:pc_vs_zeta} shows the dependence \eqref{eq:pc_vs_zeta} of $p_c$ for complex neighborhoods on the square lattice on the index $\zeta$.
+The percolation thresholds for neighborhoods containing sites up to the fifth coordination zone are taken from References \onlinecite{Galam2005a,Majewski2007}, those for neighborhoods containing sites from the sixth coordination zone presented here in \Cref{tab:sq-pc} and those for compact neighborhoods containing sites from the seventh to the tenth coordination zones are taken from References \onlinecite{PhysRevE.103.022126} and \onlinecite{Iribarne1999}.